-- Encrypting Columns in Tables You can use Transparent Data Encryption to encrypt individuals. - You can use Transparent Data Encryption to encrypt individual columns in database tables. - Encryption Conversions for Tablespaces and Databases You can perform encryption operations on both offline and online tablespaces and databases.
+- Encrypting Columns in Tables You can use Transparent Data Encryption to encrypt individual columns in database tables. - Encryption Conversions for Tablespaces and Databases You can perform encryption operations on both offline and online tablespaces and databases.

 5.7 Administering Keystores and TDE Master Encryption Keys in United Mode